hyuntaekim1738/ReactPhotoBoard/README.txt

 The profile picture will be displayed throughout the site once the user is logged in so that will be a separate component.
 The posts will also be a separate component.
 Create the page to edit the profile.

+Post:
+Make the page to add the comment which should allow the user to upload multiple photos and a single caption.
+Make the component with a post which should have a carousel that can be navigated and a caption maybe contained in a bootstrap card.
+Test by hardcoding in the images from the folder.
+Then you need to add like and comment buttons on the card.
+The like button should turn red/white depending on the click and the comment button should make a text box and submit button appear, maybe in another component.
+There should also be a separate page to view every comment which should be displayed underneath the caption.